huo1m1w1/cloud-scrape-chrome-headless-version-with-docker-file/readme.md

 # Alternative way:
-Use github action, choose deploy to ecs, then run ci/cd with buildspec.yml
+Use github action, choose deploy to ecs
+Or run ci/cd on WAS codebuild with buildspec.yml

 Contact
 Michael Mingwang Huo - https://www.linkedin.com/in/mingwang-huo-5b7a3548/ - huomingwang@hotmail.com